-If we take a moment to reverse the roles and see how much they depend on us for every aspect of their life, we can understand how they must feel.
+If we take a moment to reverse the roles and see how much they depend on us for every aspect of their life, we can understand how our family pets must feel.

 Proper planning and a few tricks can make it easier for a Goldendoodle to be left home alone for a long period of time every once in a while.

 Thankfully, most of us that have one of these fur babies for a family member will find it hard to stay away for too long anyway.
 So run that short errand, but don’t forget that adorable cutie you left behind.
 They will be waiting with lots of love to share as soon as you return!